-- Working a job that requires you to stand for long hours.
+- Ocupation: Working a job that requires you to stand for long hours.

-Obviously, you can only control some of these causes.
-If you want to avoid varicose veins and spider veins, though, you can make some lifestyle decisions that will lower your susceptibility.
+If you want to avoid varicose veins and spider veins, you can make some lifestyle decisions that will lower your susceptibility.

 Why Are Spider Veins a Problem?

-Some people want to get rid of spider veins because they don’t like how they look.
+Some people want to get rid of spider veins solely because they don’t like how they look.
 If spider veins make you feel self-conscious, then you may avoid activities that involve exposing your legs.
 That could mean that you don’t join friends and relatives when they go to the beach or visit a swimming pool.
-It could also harm your self-esteem and cause you to become less outgoing and adventurous.
+Some people report spider veins having a significant negative impact on their self-esteem, causing them to become less outgoing and adventurous.